Telenav/kivakit/documentation/overview/setup.md

 ### MacOS and UNIX    ![](https://www.kivakit.org/images/bluebook-32.png)

-On macOS or UNIX, you can use a sample .profile* from KivaKit to configure your shell environment.
+On macOS or UNIX, you can use a sample *.profile* from KivaKit to configure your shell environment.

 1. Install the KivaKit *profile* sample from the *kivakit* project as shown here (or merge it into your existing .profile):

-       cp kivakit/setup/mac/profile $HOME/.profile
+       cp kivakit/setup/profile $HOME/.profile

 2. Make sure that the **M2_HOME** and **JAVA_HOME** environment variables defined in the *.profile* point to your Maven and Java installations

        export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-12.0.2.jdk/Contents/Home
        export M2_HOME=$HOME/Developer/apache-maven-3.6.3

 3. Change the **KIVAKIT_WORKSPACE** variable to point to your IDE workspace (**Workspace**).
-   _Do not set KIVAKIT_HOME._

        export KIVAKIT_WORKSPACE=$HOME/Workspace

    > **KIVAKIT_WORKSPACE** must point to your *IDE workspace* **NOT** the *kivakit* project in the workspace

-4. Start a new shell or execute *source ~/.profile*
+4. Start a new shell

 ### Windows &nbsp;&nbsp; ![](https://www.kivakit.org/images/window-32.png)

 On Windows, a UNIX-like environment with *bash* is required.
 It is recommended to install [Git for Windows](https://gitforwindows.org/), which will install both git, and a bash shell.

-1. Install KivaKit *.profile* sample from the *kivakit* project exactly as shown here (or merge it into your existing .profile):
+1. Install KivaKit *.profile* sample from the *kivakit* project as shown here (or merge it into your existing .profile):

-       cp kivakit/setup/windows/profile $HOME/.profile
+       cp kivakit/setup/profile $HOME/.profile

 2. Make sure that the **M2_HOME** and **JAVA_HOME** environment variables defined in the *.profile* point to your Maven and Java installations